vilroi/lab/raw/README.md

 - icmp: First attempt to send and receive icmp messages. hacky, incomplete.

 - icmp_echo_server: The rewrite of the above.
 Cleaner, and actually works.

+- go_raw: Raw sockets with go.
+Listens for, ARP messages, parses it, and dumps it to stdout.